rsayle/DNAC-Python-Wrapper/README.md

 - taskresults.py: Retrieves the output created by completed tasks.

 # Documentation
-Detailed documentation for each module, its classes, attributes and functions can be found in this project's HTML files or the docstrings contained within the modules themselves.
+Detailed documentation for each module, its classes, attributes and functions can be found in this project's HTML files or the docstrings contained within the modules themselves as well as in [Cisco DNA Center References](https://developer.cisco.com/docs/dna-center/#!cisco-dna-center-platform-overview/cisco-dna-center-platform-overview).

 A summary diagram of the class hierarchy and their inter-relationships can be found in file "DNAC Wrapper UML".